SerhiiCho/timeago-docs/docs/versions/v3/usage.md

 ---
 outline: deep
 title: Usage Guide - v3
-description: Learn how to quickly get started with the Timeago package
+description: Learn how to quickly get started with the Timeago library
 ---

 # Usage Guide
 Pass the date into the `timeago.Parse()` function.
 It counts the interval between current datetime and given datetime and returns parsed string in format `x time ago`.
-The package can work not only with dates in the past but future dates as well.
+The library can work not only with dates in the past but future dates as well.
 The usage is pretty straight forward.

 ### Allowed types
 Function `timeago.Parse()` excepts different types of datetime and returns the result and error.
 The allowed types are: